vuestorefront/vue-storefront/packages/core/docs/shopify/use-search.md

 # useSearch composable

-`useSearch` composition API function is responsible, as it's name suggests for interactions with searching from your eCommerce.
-This function returns following values:
+`useSearch` composition API function is responsible, as its name suggests, for interactions with searching from your eCommerce.
+This function returns the following values:

-- `search` - a main querying function that is used to search products from eCommerce platform and populate the `products` object with the result.
+- `search` - the main querying function that is used to search products from the eCommerce platform and populate the `products` object with the result.
 Every time you invoke this function API request is made.
 This method accepts a single `params` object
     - The `params` has the following options:
         - `first` (Int) Returns up to the first `n` elements from the list.
-        - `sortKey` (String) The key to sort results by.
+        - `sortKey` (String) The key to sorting results by.
 Available values are VENDOR, CREATED_AT, ID, PRICE, PRODUCT_TYPE, RELEVANCE, TITLE, UPDATED_AT, BEST_SELLING.
         - `reverse` (Boolean) Whether or not to reverse the sort order of the results.
         - `query` (String) A query string.
-- `searchResults: Product[]` - a main data object that contains an array of categories fetched by `search` method
+- `searchResults: Product[]` - the main data object that contains an array of categories fetched by `search` method

 ```typescript
 export type Maybe<T> = T | null;